-We consent to the use in this Amendment No. 1 to Registration Statement No. 333-194442 of our report dated March 7, 2014, relating to the financial statements of Cerulean Pharma Inc. (which report expresses an unqualified opinion and includes an explanatory paragraph relating to the Company's ability to continue as a going concern) appearing in the Prospectus, which is a part of such Registration Statement, and to the reference to us under the heading "Experts" in such Prospectus.
+We consent to the use in this Amendment No. 2 to Registration Statement No. 333-194442 of our report dated March 7, 2014 (March 31, 2014 as to the effects of the reverse stock split described in Note 18), relating to the financial statements of Cerulean Pharma Inc. (which report expresses an unqualified opinion and includes an explanatory paragraph relating to the Company's ability to continue as a going concern) appearing in the Prospectus, which is a part of such Registration Statement, and to the reference to us under the heading "Experts" in such Prospectus.